Investing in Poland

 AHK Poland provides comprehensive assistance to investors considering Poland at all stages of their investment project:

-Poland is the eighth largest economy in the European Union.
-With a population of 38 million, it is the largest consumer market in the CEE region.
+According to the World Bank and OECD databank, Poland is the 6th largest economy in the European Union in terms of GDP.
+With a population of nearly 38 million, it is the largest consumer market in the CEE region.
 Since joining the bloc in 2004, Poland has experienced uninterrupted and dynamic economic growth (on average 3.7 % in 2004 - 2017).
 Poland is centrally located, at the crossing of important logistical routes between the East and the West, with well-developed and further improving road, rail and airport infrastructure.
-It is the top recipient of EU Funds (82.5 bn EUR in 2014 – 2020), to support infrastructure development and concrete investment projects in manufacturing, services, and R&D.
+It is the top recipient of EU funds (82.5 bln EUR in 2014 – 2020, and 76 bln EUR planned EU funds in 2021-2027) to support infrastructure development and concrete investment projects in manufacturing, services, and R&D.

 According to the foreign companies operating in Poland surveyed by AHK Poland, employees’ qualifications, the quality of higher education, and employees’ productivity and motivation were among Poland’s top investment attractiveness factors.
-Wage growth visibly accelerated in 2017 and the labor costs in Poland are not the lowest in the CEE region.
+Wage growth visibly accelerated in 2017 and the labor costs in Poland are not the lowest in the CEE region anymore.
 However, they remain almost three times more competitive, on average, than in the EU-28, and 3.6 times more competitive as their western neighbor’s, Germany.
-At the same time, productivity levels in Poland are steadily increasing, with 74.2% of the EU average in 2016, showing much promise for further growth.
+According to EUROSTAT, in 2020 average hourly labor costs amounted to 11 EUR in Poland, compared to the 28.5 EUR in the EU and 36.6 EUR in Germany.
+At the same time, productivity levels in Poland are steadily increasing, with 81.7% of the EU average in 2020, showing much promise for further growth.
 These are some of the reasons which make Poland an attractive destination for international investment projects, including (but not limited to) sectors such as electronics, home appliances, automotive, metal and plastics processing, R&D, IT or BPO/SSC.

 One of the consequences of the positive development of the Polish economy is one of the lowest unemployment rates since the political and economic transformation in the early 1990s.
 Both local and international investors in Poland, as in other CEE countries and countries in Western Europe, are faced with the challenge of securing skilled and sufficient workforce.
 The labor market in Poland is both regionally and locally (and in some parts, significantly) diversified.
 Conducting a thorough analysis to identify a long-term prospective investment location, especially in regard to workforce availability, becomes crucial to the project’s success.